supportmailapp/djsCommandHelper/README.md

 ### Delete a guild-command

+Global commands can be automatically deleted if you just delete the file or set `ignore: true` and run the `deployCommands` function again.

+Guild commands on the other hand need to be deleted manually.

 The name of a command of an application is unique, but only in its type.
+Command ids are unique.
-Make sure that **you** have command's id and not it's name.
+Make sure that you have command's id and not it's name.

+You can get the command id by either typing in the command and then right click the description above or by giong into the guild settings > Integrations > YOUR_BOT > right mouse click on the command > **Copy Command ID**

 In this example we are building a manager-command that has StringOptions for the command and the guild id where one can paste in the ID or the name.